harumuki/thorsten-hans.com/_posts/2020-05-11-aks-cluster-auto-scaler-inside-out.md

 Azure will provision a new AKS instance and enable cluster auto-scaling.
 It can take a few minutes to bring everything up and enable cluster auto-scaling.
 So this may be the right time for a nice cup of coffee ☕️.

-If you already have an existing AKS cluster, you can enable the cluster auto-scaler using `az aks nodepool update`.
+If you already have an existing Azure Kubernetes cluster, you can enable the cluster auto-scaler using `az aks nodepool update`.
 I am always defensive when enabling cluster auto-scaler on existing AKS clusters.
 That said, I check the actual worker-node count before enabling it and use the number of currently assigned worker-nodes as `min-count`, to set the lower boundary of the auto-scaler.

 ```bash
 AKS_NAME=aks-scaling-demo